Fiji porcelain tea cup and saucer with a geometric pattern - Vista Alegre

 The Vista Alegre factory was the first industrial unit dedicated to porcelain manufacturing in Portugal.
 The determination of its founder, José Ferreira Pinto Basto, contributed to the brand's enormous success worldwide.
 José Ferreira Pinto Basto began building the company by acquiring the Ermida farm, located near the city of Ílhavo, on the Aveiro stream, in 1812.
 In 1816, the entrepreneur purchased the Vista Alegre chapel at a public auction, along with the surrounding lands, where he later built the Vista Alegre factory.

 That’s how it all started and it continues to this day.
-But what about modern times?
+But what do the modern years look like?

 In 1985, the brand opened the Vista Alegre Art and Development Center (Centro de Arte e Desenvolvimento da Empresa - CADE) to encourage the creation of new works and decorations, as well as promote training in painting and sculpture.
-By the late 1980s, Vista Alegre’s works were showcased at major international exhibitions, such as the New York Metropolitan Museum of Art and the Royal Palace of Milan, which significantly contributed to the global reputation of the brand.
+By the late 1980s, Vista Alegre pieces were exhibited at major international shows, such as the New York Metropolitan Museum of Art and the Royal Palace of Milan, which significantly contributed to the brand’s global reputation.

 In 1997, Vista Alegre’s operating income nearly doubled after merging with the ceramic group Cerexport.
 In May 2001, the merger of Vista Alegre Group and Atlantis Group brought fine glassware and crystal back into the company, resulting in the largest tableware group in Portugal and the sixth largest in the world in this sector, Vista Alegre Group (VAA Group).

-In 2009, VAA Group became part of the Visabeira group portfolio after the company made a public takeover bid for the group’s significant share capital.
+In 2009, VAA Group became part of the Visabeira group portfolio, following a public takeover bid by the company for the group’s significant share capital.
 Today, Vista Alegre is more than just an industrial unit.
-It is also part of Portuguese heritage, boasting buildings of undeniable architectural interest and a repository of social and artistic memories essential to shaping Portuguese identity.
+It is also part of Portuguese heritage, boasting buildings of undeniable architectural interest and serving as a repository of social and artistic memories essential to building Portuguese identity.

 What can we buy from Vista Alegre’s very extensive range?

-The manufactory produces exclusive porcelain dinnerware, decorative items, gifts, hotelware, high-quality glass and crystal, and stainless steel cutlery 18/10.
-Besides employing advanced manufacturing techniques, the porcelain factory also employs 17 hand painters responsible for decorating the produced items.
+The manufactory produces exclusive porcelain tableware, decorative items, gifts, hotelware, high-quality glass and crystal, and cutlery made of 18/10 stainless steel.
+In addition to employing advanced manufacturing techniques, the porcelain factory also employs 17 hand painters responsible for decorating the produced items.
 Offering products in a wide range of styles, from classic to contemporary, the brand appeals to a broad audience of conscious consumers.

 The modern heir to a long cultural tradition, Vista Alegre has embraced contemporary values, reflected in countless collections created by prestigious international designers such as Carsten Gollnick, Sam Baron, Karim Rashid, Joana Vasconcelos, Roberto Chichorro, Christian Lacroix, and many others.